MatAMel/Steganography/README.md

 Steganography is meant to hide the fact that a message was sent in the first place.
 # Commands:
         --help Explanations for commands
-        -e Extract hidden message in file
+        -e Extract hidden message from image
-        -i Input file to hide the secret message in
-        -m The message you want to hide (MUST be in quotation marks AND from the ASCII printable set)
+        -i Input image to hide the secret message in -m The message you want to hide (MUST be in quotation marks AND from the ASCII printable set)

 The new image vil be named "hidden_image.png" and be placed in the same directory as the original image